csc7/PP5_CI_GDEC/README.md

 The design was planned to cover screen sizes from 320x568px to 1920x1370px.

 ### **Colours**
 Colours are based on different tonalities of blue for header (fixed navigation menu) and footer, contrasting with a white background for the body (where products and all other content appear).
-The header (fixed navigation menu) and body, as well as body and footer, are separated by a red banners (the top one containing moving messages with white fonts).
+The header (fixed navigation menu) and body, as well as body and footer, are separated by a red banner (the top one containing moving messages with white fonts).

 #### [Back to Index](#index)